 After permitted landfills close, they must be monitored and managed to protect the environment and human health.
-Precipitation can percolate through landfilled waste and create contaminated fluids (leachate), and the waste may continue to generate gases as the waste decomposes.
+Precipitation can percolate through landfilled waste and create contaminated fluids (leachate), and the waste may continue to generate gases as it decomposes.
 Leachate and gases must be managed properly to avoid polluting groundwater or surface water or affecting nearby structures.

 Permitted landfills in Minnesota have a four-phase lifecycle.

-2. Closure when the landfill is at capacity or the owner chooses to no longer receive waste.
-The closure plan is implemented, and a cover is installed over the waste.
+2. Closure.
+When the landfill is at capacity or the owner chooses to no longer receive waste, the closure plan is implemented, and a cover is installed over the waste.
 The MPCA must certify the closure and document the postclosure care, monitoring, testing, and reporting requirements for the site in a closure document.

 3. Postclosure care begins when the MPCA certifies the closure and lasts a minimum of 20 years.
 The MPCA may modify the closure document to extend the postclosure care period.
 Requirements include: